Memory Management (Stack vs. Heap, Value vs. Reference Types, Boxing/Unboxing)

 - The Stack

-- What: A Last-In, First-Out (LIFO) data structure for storing local variables and method call frames.
+- What: A LIFO data structure for local variables and method call frames.

 - The Heap

-- What: A large, dynamic pool of memory for storing objects (Reference Types).
+- What: A dynamic pool for large objects (Reference Types).

-- Deallocation: Handled by the Garbage Collector (GC).
+- Deallocation: Managed by the Garbage Collector (GC).

 - The Stack